alexeysp11/uptrader-eth-blazor/README.md

 }
 ```

-It means that the API server could process only one wallet address at a time.
+The JSON requests and responses, presented above, show that the API server could process only one wallet address at a time.

 ## Deployment

 ### IIS

 In order to deploy ASP.NET Blazor application on IIS, you need to take the following steps:

 - Enable IIS using Control Panel;
-- Download the .NET Core Hosting Bundle: click [here](https://dotnet.microsoft.com/en-us/download/dotnet), choose your version of dotnet and download **ASP.NET Core Runtime - Windows Hosting Bundle Installer**;
+- Download the .NET Core Hosting Bundle: [click here](https://dotnet.microsoft.com/en-us/download/dotnet), choose your version of dotnet and download **ASP.NET Core Runtime - Windows Hosting Bundle Installer**;
 - Build the blazor server using this command:
 ```
 dotnet build && dotnet publish -c Release